 This puts them way ahead of some virtual assistants that will merely return internet results and expect you to view the information for yourself.
 Google Assistant is also great at handling internal phone functions such as checking battery charge, turning Wi-Fi on and off, or operating the flashlight.

-It can be accessed across most platforms, even on the iPhone.
-That said, things work best when on its native home of Android.
+It can be accessed across most platforms, even the iPhone.
+That said, it works best on Android, its native home.

-Of course another major issue for people with sight loss is constantly misplacing things, And for those who struggle to find their iPhone, Siri has a nifty trick up its sleeve.
-When using Bluetooth headphones, tell Siri “I can’t find my phone” and it will emit a tone from the phone to help you locate it.
+Of course, another major issue for people with sight loss is constantly misplacing things.
+For those who struggle to find their iPhone, Siri has a nifty trick up its sleeve.
+When using Bluetooth headphones, tell Siri, “I can’t find my phone,” and it will emit a tone from the phone to help you locate it.

 Contactless payments with your phone

-Another thing that’s easy to do if you’ve got any kind of visual impairment is lose your bank cards.
-Which is why paying for things using my phone can make a massive difference to me when I’m out and about.
+Another thing that’s easy to do if you’ve got any kind of visual impairment is to lose your bank cards.
+This is why paying for things using your smartphone can make a massive difference for disabled persons.

-For pure ease-of-use, Apple Pay comes out as a clear winner.
-While both work by hovering the device over the contactless terminal, Google incurs far more error messages than its counterpart.
+For pure ease of use, Apple Pay is the clear winner.
+While both work by hovering the device over the contactless terminal, Google generates far more error messages than its counterpart.

-There is often a lot more time spent trying to wave the phone into the correct position than actually paying.
+There is often more time spent trying to wave the phone into the correct position than actually paying.

 While the iPhone contactless system is triggered by pressing a side button, Google’s is summoned by holding the phone up to the terminal.
-This can make for some tiresome fumbling around if the handset doesn’t sense the card machine.
+If the handset doesn’t sense the card machine, this can make for some tiresome fumbling around.

 To be fair to Google Pay, it mostly works speedily.
-And even when it doesn’t, it can usually be coaxed into doing what it’s supposed to.
-On that inevitable day it doesn’t do what you need it to do though, you’ll be left frustratedly waving it around the checkout, before hastily searching for your contactless card.
+And even when it doesn’t, it can usually be coaxed into doing what it should.
+On the inevitable day that it doesn’t do what you need it to do, though; you’ll be left frustratedly waving it around the checkout before hastily searching for your contactless card.

-If you have an Android phone like a Samsung Galaxy, then you’ll have several extra assistive options.
-This includes high contrast keyboards, extra fonts and filters.
-Which is ideal for anyone who struggles to cope with certain colours.
+If you’re looking for an Android smartphone with great accessibility features when it comes to reading text, the Samsung Galaxy has several extra accessibility options.
+These include high-contrast keyboards, extra fonts and filters, which are all ideal for anyone who struggles to cope with certain colours.

-Those who own a basic Android set up can make use of, a screen reader, zoom, and a large text tool.
+Those who own a basic Android setup can even use a screen reader, zoom and a large text tool.

-Not all phones have the more advanced accessibility features so it’s worth double checking your desired phone has the best options for you before making the purchase.
+Not all phones have the more advanced accessibility features, so it’s worth double-checking that your desired phone has the best options for you before making the purchase.

 The screen reader function is designed to help those who are blind or severely visually impaired.
-When turned on it reads the selected elements of the screen, including useful information like menu options, app names, text within apps, and web browsers.
-It's a useful tool for some, but for anyone who also has physical difficulties with their hands, this will be a tricky feature to master out of the box.
+When turned on, it reads the selected elements of the screen, including useful information like menu options, app names, text within apps and web browsers.

 If you have some level of vision, then combining other accessible features might prove more beneficial for you.